AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 textual order in the source code is not necessarily the physical order in memory.
 That's different from, say, C, where what you write is what you get, and you better know what you're doing.
-On some targets a misaligned struct component access will perform very poorly, or even trap and halt, but that's not the C compiler's fault.
+On some targets a misaligned :c:`struct` component access will perform very poorly, or even trap and halt, but that's not the C compiler's fault.
 There's no guarantee that the Ada compiler will reorder the components to avoid this problem either.
 Indeed, GNAT did not reorder components until relatively recently but does now, at least for the more egregious performance cases.
 It does this reordering silently, too, although there is a switch to have it warn you when it does.
-To prevent reordering, GNAT defines a pragma named No_Component_Reorder that does what the name suggests.
+To prevent reordering, GNAT defines a pragma named :ada:`No_Component_Reorder` that does what the name suggests.
 You can apply it to individual record types, or globally, as a configuration pragma.
 But of course because the pragma is vendor defined it is not portable.